JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 Converts a time interval, specified in milliseconds, to a string.

 ```
-FUNCTION AfxStrFromTimeInterval (BYVAL dwTimeMS AS DWORD, BYVAL digits AS LONG) AS CWSTR
+FUNCTION AfxStrFromTimeInterval (BYVAL dwTimeMS AS DWORD, BYVAL digits AS LONG) AS DWSTRING
 ```

 | Parameter  | Description |